billybobc1210/VigenereCracker/README.md

 # Vigenere Cipher Cracker

 This is a program for cracking a message enciphered using a Vigenere Cipher.
 The class for doing the cracking is called VigenereCracker.
-It also includes a class, VigenereCipher, for enciphering and deciphering such messages given a key.
+The project also includes a class, VigenereCipher, for enciphering and deciphering such messages given a key.

-## How it works
+## How the Vigenere Cipher works

-A Vigenere Cipher works as follows.
 Given a plain text message such as:

 ```
 All we have to fear is fear itself.